 What is the difference between a court-appointed lawyer and a hired lawyer?
 The impact of inferior legal representation can be life-altering in a tragic way.

 Court-Appointed Lawyers Have a Poor Reputation.
 Why?

-In many cases, court-appointed attorneys may want to do a better job on their cases, but they simply don’t have the time or resources to do the best that is possible for their clients.
-Court-appointed attorneys make as much as 10 times less than a retained attorney; sometimes even less than that.
+In many cases, court-appointed attorneys may want to do a better job on their cases, but they don’t have the time or resources to do the best possible job for their clients.
+Court-appointed attorneys make as much as 10 times less than a retained attorney, sometimes even less than that.
 Courts are not always willing to allow court-appointed expenses for certain defense needs such as hiring investigators, analyzing evidence, writing and arguing motions, and consulting with the clients.
 If expenses are allowed, they are usually very menial, which often leads to a deficient defense.
 In Oakland County, for example, court-appointed lawyers do not get paid for motions.
 This forces the lawyer to choose between providing an adequate defense and being forced to volunteer their time.